-This section provides a discussion of the various sources of value to a retailer of exported PV output.
-There are three sources.
+This section provides a discussion of the three sources of value to a retailer of exported PV output.

 First, electricity retailers buy electricity at the wholesale level and sell it to small customers.
 When they receive exported PV output, the amount of electricity they must buy on the wholesale electricity market is reduced.
 This is the most significant impact that exported PV output has on retailers.
 It is discussed in section 3.1.